oleganza/CoreBitcoin/README.md

 All funds will be used only for bounties.

 You can also donate to a specific bounty.
 The amount will be reserved for that bounty and listed above.
-Contact Oleg to arrange that.
+Contact [Oleg](mailto:oleganza@gmail.com) to arrange that.

 License
 -------

-Released under the [WTFPL](http://www.wtfpl.net) except for OpenSSL.
-No contributor to CoreBitcoin will ever be able to drag you in court if you do not mention CoreBitcoin in your legalese.
-Crediting authors and improving library is voluntary and highly appreciated.
+Released under the highly permissive [WTFPL](http://www.wtfpl.net) (except for OpenSSL).
 Have a nice day.